 Mild temperatures and plenty of snow make Anchorage a winter playground.
 The mountains surrounding Girdwood get more than 42 feet of average annual snowfall.
 Alaska’s largest ski resort is also a base for heli-skiing.
 Winter biking and Nordic skiing take over the trails around Anchorage, all groomed and maintained by the ski association or the city.
 Classic Alaska events including the Iditarod, Anchorage Fur Rendezvous and the Tour of Anchorage fill the calendar.

-Anchorage Area Attractions
+Best Anchorage Area Attractions

 At the southern end of the Anchorage Coastal Wildlife Refuge is Potter Marsh, a wooden boardwalk that winds through a half-mile of marshlands.
 This is a popular destination for birders, as Canada geese, northern pintails, canvasback ducks, red-necked phalaropes, horned and red-necked grebes and northern harriers come to this wetland from April to September.
 Summertime visitors can also glimpse gulls, Arctic terns, shorebirds and trumpeter swans.
 Keep an eye out for eagles and their nests, usually located in the cottonwoods near the base of the bluff.